Table of contents

 What Does the Loan Application Include?

-Most DSCR lender, including OfferMarket, streamline the process by providing a simple 2-page e-sign form that you and your borrowing entity members fill out and sign digitally.
-Here’s what the loan application includes:
+Many DSCR lenders, including OfferMarket, streamline the process by providing a simple 2-page e-sign form that you and your borrowing entity members fill out and sign digitally.
+Here’s what the loan application typically includes:

 • Borrower Details: